 E-susceptibilities material type.
 Each radiative and non-radiative

 transition is specified separately.
-The atomic resonance used to drive absorption and gain is based on a damped harmonic oscillator, described in Materials in Meep, with the same parameters.
+The atomic resonance used to drive absorption and gain is based on a damped harmonic oscillator, described in Materials, with the same parameters.
 Note that the

 sigma of any given transition is multiplied by the